itzalak/pyresume/markdown2pdf/assets/resume.md

 Software Engineer @ _Zooplus, Munich_

-**Project:** Internal products for payments, accounting, reporting and order management
+**Project:** Internal products for payments, accounting and order management

-- Designing, implementing and testing new features for microservices.
-- Maintaining and monitoring existent system.
+- Designed, implemented, and tested microservices to automate data-heavy accounting features.
+- Maintained, monitored, and improved the existing systems based on oracle database integrations.
-- Analysis and documentation of new functionalities.
+- Analysed and documented requirements and technical details for new functionalities.
+- Contributed to and developed testing and alerting frameworks to prevent business failures with a customer satisfaction focus.
+- Improved and ported microservices and pipelines to new infrastructure using AWS, Docker, Kubernetes, and Jenkins.

 **Technologies:** Mainly Java, Kotlin, Python, Spring, Spock, Docker, Kubernetes, Gradle, Maven and AWS